top of page

 “And a woman with a flow of blood twelve years…”

 “Now a woman, having a flow of blood for twelve years, who had spent all her wealth on physicians and could not be healed by any, came from behind and touched the border of His garment.
-And immediately her flow of blood stopped.
+And immediately, her flow of blood stopped.
 And Yeshua said, “Who touched me?”
 When all denied it, Kefa and those with him said, “Master, the multitudes hold and press you, and you say, ‘Who touched Me?’
 “But Yeshua said, “Somebody touched me, for I perceived power going out from me.”
 Luke 8:43-47

-The ‘flow of blood’ the woman experienced was a like a menstrual cycle, a gynecological condition that would have rendered her ritually impure, as the Torah says,
+The ‘flow of blood’ the woman experienced was like a menstrual cycle, a gynecological condition that would have rendered her ritually impure, as the Torah says,

 וְאִשָּׁה כִּֽי־יָזוּב זֹוב דָּמָהּ יָמִים רַבִּים